| |

 Do you like the job or not?

-If you do like your job, then a good pension is a bonus.
+If you like your job, a good pension is a bonus.

 If not you are basically saying that your company is compensating you for doing something you hate so that you can enjoy the money when you are a lot older and less able to spend it.